 The damage words can do to a relationship is almost incomparable.
 There’s no way you can’t take back what you’ve said in a fit of anger after you’ve said it so make sure you’re careful with your words.

 5. Ensure that you have variety in your marriage.

 A dull marriage can lead to dissatisfaction for both parties.
 So try something new every now and then to inject variety in your marriage.

 Eat at an unfamiliar restaurant, go on a vacation, try salsa dancing together.
 Whatever it is just make sure you step out of your comfort zone.

 Your adventures and spontaneity will help keep you close to one another.

 6. Learn the art of communication.

-This is one of the most important keys in a happy marriage, do not avoid discussions on important subjects such as money, raising your kids, fidelity and more, this is a must for a happy marriage.
+This is one of the most important keys to a happy marriage.
+Don’t avoid discussions on important subjects such as money, raising your kids, fidelity or anything else that is consequential to your marriage.

 7. Spend time with friends.